Creating Mementoes and Memories at the RCH

 Please remember to read the disclaimer

-The development of this nursing guideline was coordinated by Jess Rowe, ED, RN, and approved by the Nursing Clinical Effectiveness Committee.
-First published April 2021.
+The development and subsequent revisions of this nursing guideline was coordinated by Jess Rowe, CNS, PIPER, and approved by the Nursing Clinical Effectiveness Committee.
+Updated December 2024.